KriesiMedia/enfold-language-files/README.md

 # Submitting Translations
 If you have a GitHub account (or do not mind creating one), you can easily submit your translations to us.

+1- Go to https://github.com/KriesiMedia/enfold-language-files and click "Fork" button

+![Fork image](https://help.github.com/assets/images/help/repository/fork_button.jpg)

-1- Please download the [repository](https://github.com/KriesiMedia/enfold-language-files) and use them instead of language files inside Enfold/lang folder.
+1- Please download the repository you have forked and use language files in it instead of language files inside Enfold/lang folder.
 This way, we are going to minimize the risk of overwriting files.

-2- Go to https://github.com/KriesiMedia/enfold-language-files and click "Fork" button

-![Fork image](https://help.github.com/assets/images/help/repository/fork_button.jpg)

 3- After uploading your language files inside "lang" folder, click "New Pull Request" button